dhis2/training-docs/content/design_for_data_use/tg_users.md

 STOP - Perform Exercise 1

 5. Create a new user and assign it to the aggregate data capture user role.
+Ensure they are also assigned to user groups malaria data capture and GEN access.
 Test the user

 STOP - Perform Exercise 2